influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withName(name)
 ```

-name of the mutex
+"name of the mutex"

 ## obj spec.synchronization.semaphore

-SemaphoreRef is a reference of Semaphore
+"SemaphoreRef is a reference of Semaphore"

 ## obj spec.synchronization.semaphore.configMapKeyRef

-Selects a key from a ConfigMap.
+"Selects a key from a ConfigMap."

 ### fn spec.synchronization.semaphore.configMapKeyRef.withKey